 The mind loves to smooth things over, straighten things out, making forms more perfect and symmetrical than they are.
 All of those wonderful little idiosyncrasies, the odd twists and turns that give things their character and visual truth are lost when we rely too much on memory.

-What about technique?
 Good technique is essential.
 But while technique impresses, observation connects.